Simperium/simperium-protocol/SYNCING.md

 Possible error codes:

+- 400 - The token is formatted incorrectly.
+(Simperium: 32 or more alphanumeric chars, WP: Follow HMAC or WPCC style)
 - 401 - The token is affirmatively invalid, user needs new token.
 - 500 - Other error, may be, bucket name is not valid, user has valid token but not permission for bucket, bucket limit reached, etc.